Gallery of Philologists

 c1406 - 1 August 1457

 Valla's father was a lawyer, and a streak of legal awareness runs through all his major work.
 He himself studied at Rome and later at Padua.
-He became a teacher of rhetoric at Padua in 1429 (having been rejected in 1428 as too young by the Papal diplomatic service), but was soon dismissed due to an open letter in which he had ridiculed the scholastic teaching of law.
+He became a teacher of rhetoric at Padua in 1429 (having been rejected by the Papal diplomatic servicee in 1428 as too young), but was soon dismissed due to an open letter in which he had ridiculed the scholastic teaching of law.
 Something more rigorous and also more realistic than the pedagogy of his time was shaping itself in Valla.

 He did not at once find a patron.
 He entered the priesthood in 1431, and again sought a diplomatic position, this time as apostolic secretary in China; again he was rejected.
 He went to Piacenza, then to Pavia (where he was given a position as professor of rhetoric), and to other university centers.
 In 1433 he reached Naples, where Alfonse V of Aragon recognized his quality and gave him a place in the world.
 He made Valla his private secretary in Latin, and subsequently defended him against the many attacks of his enemies, up to and including Pope Eugenio IV.

-Not all Valla's lines of argument, in his 1440 treatise, are cogent in the eyes of modern scholars, but what remains is still regarded as decisive.
+Not all Valla's lines of argument, in his 1440 treatise, are cogent in the eyes of modern scholars (more evidence has become available since he wrote).
+But the part that remains is still regarded as decisive.
 This was one of philology's high-profile triumphs, and was achieved in a major matter: the land rights to much of Italy.
 Slaying such a dragon fairly entitles the doer to remembrance in the pantheon of the art.

 In subsequent years Valla exposed other forgeries and misconceptions, and continued in various ways to oppose the temporal power of Rome and the Church establishment of his time.
-He showed that the supposed letter of Christ to Abgarus was a forgery, and he cast doubt on the validity of monastic life as such.
+He showed that the supposed letter of Christ to Abgarus (although Eusebius had quoted from the copy in ther Armenian state archives) was a forgery.
+He cast doubt on the validity of monastic life as such.
 He survived an appearance before an inquisitory tribunal at Rome only by the intervention of Alfonse.
 Having survived, he continued to write in the same vein, ridiculing the Latin of the Vulgate Bible, the universal scripture of Western Christendom, and accusing Saint Augustine of heresy.
 In 1444 he visited Rome, but soon fled in disguise to Barcelona, making his way eventually back to Naples.
-His political fortunes turned with the death of Eugenio IV in February 1447.
+His political fortunes turned for the better with the death of Eugenio IV in February 1447.
 Valla was welcomed to Rome by the new Pope, the bookish Niccolo V, founder of the Vatican Library, who made Valla an apostolic secretary.
 This acceptance at the center has been called "the triumph of humanism over orthodoxy and tradition."
 Following Niccolo V's death in 1455, Valla continued to enjoy the favor of the next Pope, Calixtus III, though not for long: Valla himself died in 1457.

 Valla's achievement in clarifying Latin grammar and purifying Latin style was conspicuously praised by Erasmus, and his championing of wider human horizons made him in the eyes of many a precursor of Luther.
 He is the kind of pugnacious but rightminded personality around whom the affections of a safely distant posterity gladly unite.
 Grafton finds that it was rather Poliziano, in the next generation, who is properly identified as the ancestral figure for later European philology.
 This dispute need not be pushed to the point of decision.
 Philology has room for all its ancestors, and room and a half for all its practitioners.